dy/save-file/readme.md

 * etc.

 See [to-array-buffer](https://github.com/dy/to-array-buffer) for the full list.
 The data is expected to be encoded to target format, for that purpose see [image-encode](https://ghub.io/image-encode), [audio-encode](https://ghub.io/audio-encode) etc.

-In node, file is created in the directory of the caller module.
-To redefine path, use `path.join(__dirname, 'file.jpg')` or alike.

 Mime type is detected from the file extension/data type automatically.